iris-hep/qastle/README.md

     - Numeric literals: identical to Python's real number literals
     - String literals: identical to Python's single-quoted or double-quoted strings without prefixes or formatting
   - Identifiers: identical to Python's identifiers (but with a different set of reserved keywords)
-    - Variable names: represent a variable defined within the AST in which its name appears
+    - Variable names: represent a variable, defined within the AST in which its name appears or is the underlying data source being queried
     - Keywords: predefined identifiers which have a special meaning globally and cannot be used as a variable name
       - `True` and `true`: represent a Boolean value of true
       - `False` and `false`: represent a Boolean value of false